ikehirzel/cxx-utils/README.md

 It has no external depencies and therefore will simply work by just including **plugin.h**.

 NOTE: Care must be taken when executing functions.
-They are stored as (void (*)()) function pointers but when executed they are casted to the type specified by the templates.
-This can cause segmentation faults if the wrong type is used for a stored function
+Types of functions are not stored and are up to the user to handle

 Examples
 ========